Where does Barbados culture originate?

-Legend has it…
+Legend has it

 There’s an old legend that the Spanish once set out to conquer Barbados.
 Upon approaching the island, the mission captain looked through his telescope and saw what he thought were hundreds of thousands of English soldiers with long spears standing at attention.
-On seeing this, he decided to abandon the mission and return home.
-Interestingly, what that captain actually saw was what we know as cane arrows.
+Upon seeing this, he decided to abandon the mission and return home.
+Interestingly, what that captain saw was what we know as cane arrows.

-Crop Over Festival
+Festival of Crop Over

-In line with the historical significance of the sugar cane crop, the major annual cultural festival of Barbados is called Crop Over which signifies the end of the sugar cane crop harvest.
+In line with the historical significance of the sugar cane crop, the major annual cultural festival of Barbados is called Crop Over, which signifies the end of the sugar cane crop harvest.

 More Info: Get more info about the Crop Over Festival.

-Come and see for yourself
+Come and see for yourself.